What if the MOVE cofounders had attended Cambridge, or the Best Friends Animal Society cofounders had come from inner Philadelphia?

 Why MOVE was not visibly involved in the rapid rise of the animal rights movement after 1974 is unclear.
 The simplest, most obvious explanation would appear to be that MOVE just became preoccupied with other activities, including increasingly frequent and violent clashes with police.

 Delbert Africa, the MOVE member most often named in connection with animal advocacy activities, was among the nine MOVE members convicted in connection with the killing of police officer James Ramp.
-He remains in prison.
+Released from prison in January 2020, Delbert Africa died at home of cancer in June 2020.

 One can only guess at what might have happened had MOVE avoided violence and instead remained focused on animal rights and veganism.